 Office of the State Appellate Defender.

 The Criminal Appeals Clinic also offers an additional semester of course work for students who have already completed one semester of the clinic.
-This second-semester course, the Advanced Criminal Appeals Clinic, will allow students to continue representing their appellate clients through the reply brief process and expand their knowledge base by working on additional criminal appeals.
+This course, the Advanced Criminal Appeals Clinic, will allow students to continue representing their appellate clients through the reply brief process and expand their knowledge base by working on additional criminal appeals.
 The Advanced Criminal Appeals Clinic also satisfied the advanced writing requirement.

 Instruction: This course is a combination of lecture, in-class discussion, skills instruction, and client counseling.